Board Profiles

 Ex Officio Board Member Councillor Paula Fletcher

 Paula Fletcher has a long record of service to Toronto-Danforth residents.
 She first became involved as a leader in the East End Parent Network and was then elected as the TDSB Trustee in 2000.
 Paula was elected as City Councillor for the former Ward 30 in 2003 and has served as Councillor since.
-She was re-elected in 2018 to represent the new Ward 14, Toronto-Danforth, with the expanded boundaries from the Don Valley Parkway to Coxwell Ave and from Lake Ontario to just north of O’Connor Drive.
-She currently represents over 106,000 residents.
+She was re-elected in 2018 and again in 2022 to represent the over 106,000 residents of Ward 14 Toronto-Danforth, which extends from the Don Valley Parkway to Coxwell Ave and from Lake Ontario to just north of O’Connor Drive.

 Ruby Kaliray